Friday Night Lights

 History of the Program

-Friday Night Lights was created in 2010 to help reduce energy usage while raising awareness to change the BGSU culture.
-Our program has evolved into an iconic movement that BGSU students have a passion and dedication for energy savings.
+Friday Night Lights was created in 2010 to help reduce energy usage while raising awareness to change the BGSU Sustainability culture.
+The student noticed lights left on in classrooms on Friday that would be on all weekend unless turned off.
+Our program has evolved into an iconic movement by BGSU students who have a passion and dedication for energy savings.
 Our presence on campus has made faculty, staff, and students aware of the impact they have on the environment and the benefit that can come from flipping off the light switch when they leave their classroom, office, or hallway.

 Over the years, BGSU has installed motion detectors into almost every building on campus - drastically reducing energy usage in vacant spaces.
 Additionally, faculty, staff, and students have taken a greater role in manually turning off lights when leaving a space.

-The volunteer base has grown to encompass a wide variety of BGSU students from classes to student organizations, from residence halls to Greek life, from groups of friends to dedicated individuals - Friday Night Lights has seen it all.
-Come join the movement, make a difference, and have fun!
+The volunteer base has grown to encompass a wide variety of BGSU students from classes to student organizations, from residence halls to Greek organizaions, from groups of friends to dedicated individuals - Friday Night Lights has seen it all.
+The pandemic prevented Friday Night Lights from taking place, but now that BGSU is back to full capacity, anyone can register to join the movement, make a difference, and have fun!